A Guide to the Best Independent Cinemas in Tokyo

 Theatre Image Forum

-A pint-sized cinema in the backstreets of Shibuya, Image Forum offers a niche selection of documentaries and independent films, both Japanese and international.
-The current Pierre Etaix season is one in a long list of filmmaker retrospectives and allows you to become acquainted with the legends of global cinema.
-Simply walking into this cinema, full of floor-to-ceiling posters, will make you feel like you are in safe and creative hands.
+A pint-sized cinema in the backstreets of Shibuya, Image Forum offers a niche selection of documentaries and independent films.
+It offers both Japanese and international selections.
+Simply walking into this cinema, full of floor-to-ceiling posters, will make you feel in safe and creative hands.

 Tickets from ¥1,400